AT&T Earnings: WarnerMedia Revenue Rises 30% in Quarter of Ad-Supported HBO Max Launch

 Perhaps Netflix and Disney+ should look into adding ad-supported options.
-In the second quarter of 2021, the one in which HBO Max launched an ad-supported version, WarnerMedia’s revenue rose by 30.7% and parent company AT&T comfortably beat Wall Street’s financial forecasts.
+In the second quarter of 2021, the one in which HBO Max launched an ad-supported version of its streaming service, WarnerMedia’s revenue rose by 30.7% and parent company AT&T comfortably beat Wall Street’s financial forecasts.

 Wall Street had forecast earnings per share (EPS) of 79 cents on $42.64 billion in revenue, according to a consensus estimate of analysts as compiled by Yahoo Finance.
 AT&T actually reported adjusted EPS of 89 cents on $44 billion in revenue.

-That adjusted earnings number was up 7.2% and revenue up 7.6% from the second quarter of 2020, when COVID-19 had a greater impact on business.
+That adjusted earnings number was up 7.2% and revenue climbed 7.6% from the second quarter of 2020, when COVID-19 had a greater impact on business.

-HBO and HBO Max added a combined 2.8 million subscribers in Q2, bringing the U.S. sum to 47.
+HBO and HBO Max added a combined 2.8 million subscribers in Q2, bringing the U.S. sum to 47 million.
 Globally, the tally is now 67.5 million.
-WarnerMedia now expects between 70 and 73 million global HBO/HBO Max subscribers by the end of 2021.
+WarnerMedia now expects between 70 million and 73 million global HBO/HBO Max subscribers by the end of 2021.

+The biggest title to hit HBO Max during Q2 was the long-awaited special “Friends: The Reunion,” with others including Warner Bros.
+2021 theatrical films “Mortal Kombat,” “The Conjuring: The Devil Made Me Do It” and “In the Heights,” as well as the HBO dramas “Mare of Easttown” and “The Nevers” and the HBO Max original “Made for Love.”

 Of course, AT&T’s bread and butter is still its communications business, like cable services and mobile.
-That will especially be true after it merges WarnerMedia with Discovery, Inc. For the quarter ended June 30, 2021, communications revenue rose 6.1% as mobility and consumer wireline sales outpaced business-to-business declines.
+That will especially be true after it spins off WarnerMedia in a merger with Discovery, Inc. For the quarter that ended June 30, 2021, communications revenue rose 6.1% as mobility and consumer wireline sales outpaced business-to-business declines.

 “We’re pleased with our performance and our momentum is strong,” John Stankey, AT&T CEO, said in prepared remarks accompanying the company’s financials.
 “For the fourth consecutive quarter, we saw good subscriber growth across wireless, fiber and HBO Max.
 Mobility delivered strong service revenue, EBITDA and postpaid phone growth.
 Our fiber business, which leads on customer satisfaction, grew subscribers and penetration.
 HBO Max had another strong quarter and is ahead of plan to be a leading direct-to-consumer streaming platform, with both subscriber- and ad-supported choices.
 As a result, we’re raising our global HBO Max year-end forecast to 70 million to 73 million subscribers.
 Also, we’re updating full-year guidance for consolidated revenue, wireless service revenue, adjusted EPS and free cash flow.”